 openssl req -out csr.csr -new -newkey rsa:2048 -nodes -keyout pki/private/private.pem

 openssl x509 -req -days 365 -in csr.csr -signkey pki/private/private.pem -outform der -out pki/own/cert.der

 Management of OPC UA Clients certificates

-OPC UA Server sends its certificate to OPC UA client during establishment of a secured connection.
-When unknown OPC UA client connects, OPC UA Server rejects the client and saves their certificate into "
+OPC UA Server sends its certificate to the OPC UA client during establishing a secured connection.
+When an unknown OPC UA client connects, OPC UA Server rejects the client and saves their certificate into "

 pki/rejected/" directory.
-After that, administrator of D2000 application has to manually move that certificate into "
+After that, the administrator of the D2000 application has to manually move that certificate into "

 Management of OPC UA Clients names and passwords